G4CMP/G4CMP/examples/quasiparticle/README.md

 The fundamental improvements brought by G4CMP-V10 are that phonons can transmit between volumes and create trackable QPs in those volumes (if applicable).
 This implies that full use of these features requires a tweak to how volumes and boundaries are defined in G4CMP.

 First, since phonons now may pairbreak over a characteristic mean free path in a superconducting material, we need to properly define the thicknesses of the superconducting films directly in the geometry, as opposed to via the `filmThickness` parameter of the KaplanQP class.
 In prior examples such as the 2024 RISQTutorial, the detector construction was _defined_ with a thickness, but this thickness effectively did nothing: all microphysics in the superconducting plane was handled either by KaplanQP or through a simple absorption.
 Now, thickness directly impacts the number of quasiparticles produced.
 This thickness is defined as `dp_groundPlaneDimZ` in `quasiparticle/include/QuasiparticleDetectorParameters.hh`.

+DESCRIBE QP TRANSPORT HERE AND PUNT DISCUSSION OF BILAYERS TO LATER

 Technically, one can establish films of varying thickness, but for reasons related to quasiparticle transport (described below), we currently recommend defining all superconducting thin films with the same thickness.

 > [!TIP]
 > Use of the `QuasiparticleDetectorParameters.hh` file to co-locate all of your geometry parameters for organization is good practice!
 Note also that hardcoding the fewest number of parameters that you can while maintaining the flexibility you need is also good practice.
 The thicknesses of all of the superconducting structures in this example are all given different names for clarity and readability, but all use the singular value of 90nm given to `dp_groundPlaneDimZ`.